 As mentioned above, you may not know it but your minimal expenditures may actually add up to a larger amount.
 Spending Php60 on lunch every day may not seem much, but that adds up to Php1,320 a month.
 Factor in your expenses for coffee, snacks, and what have you, and you may be spending more than you realize.

-By tracking your expenses, nothing gets past you.
+, nothing gets past you.
 You’ll be able to see where each and every piso is going.
 This way, you’ll know whether or not you’re going overbudget.
 Expense Manger, Mint, and You Need a Budget (YNAB) are just some of multiple expense tracking apps available on both iOS and Android.

 2. Research and compare